Narayan Bareth: State Information Commissioner

 Narayan Bareth was appointed State Information Commissioner in December 2020.

 During his 21-month tenure, Bareth resolved more than 7,000 cases, including 389 complaints.
 In some cases, officers were also directed to update their service records.
 During his tenure, Bareth fined over 200 rural development and Panchayati Raj officials, plus 35 urban development and local body officials who had failed to provide required information with regards to RTIs filed.
 Bareth stated that he had only 17 months of actual work due to the COVID-19 lockdowns, and treated all work with priority, including low-influence applications like pension cases and document requests.

 Narayan Bareth acknowledged the importance of using the Right to Information (RTI) Act for good governance.
 According to him, only 3.5% of the population in Rajasthan is currently using the RTI.
 Bareth cited Sweden as an example of a country where the RTI has been implemented for nearly 250 years, resulting in faster work pace and almost non-existent corruption.
 He also stated that the Information Commission is working on increasing awareness about the RTI and that the biggest challenge for the commission is the backlog of nearly 18,000 pending cases in Rajasthan, with only 5,000 cases resolved so far.
 Despite the lack of resources, efforts were being made to work on people's appeals.

 As the Information Commissioner, Bareth's last working day saw the resolution of 10 cases.
 In 21 months, he took no leave and resolved an average of 396 cases per month, which was a record.
 Bareth instructed Panchayati Raj and local bodies not only to provide information to applicants but also to disseminate and publish that information on their websites.

+Illness and death

+Bareth was hospitalised for several days due to pneumonia in March 2026.
+On 6 March, he suffered a cardiac arrest, and later died at the age of 68.
+His funeral was held in Jaipur, the capital of Rajasthan.